PyCav/server/README.md

 remove references to we in server_setup_guide.md

+in guide explain how to use local users instead of docker containers

 ~~finish idlechecks and checks for containers exceeding fair use in killidle.py~~

 ~~jupyterhub customisation (logos)~~